Dr Jim MacPherson

 My new research on 'Highland Homecomings and the British Empire' will examine how key figures such as John Diefenbaker (Canadian Prime Minister, 1957-1963) and Peter Fraser (New Zealand Prime Minister, 1940-1949) returned to their roots in the far north of Scotland and what this tells us about the region's connection to the British Empire and the wider world.
 Future plans for research include investigating the role of Irish migrants in the early days of cricket in Australia; Learie Constantine, cricket and the politics of West Indian self-government; Land reform, popular protest and song in the Highlands; and the impact of nuclear power on northern Scotland.

-I welcome research proposals from students interested in any aspect of modern British, Irish and Scottish social and cultural history, including gender, migration, diaspora, empire, associational culture, cricket and British identities.
+I welcome research proposals from students interested in any aspect of modern British, Irish, Scottish and Highland social and cultural history, including gender, migration, diaspora, empire, associational culture, cricket, nuclear energy and British identities.

 Completed PhD Students